omics-datascience/BioAPI/DEPLOYING.md

 # Deploy

-Below are the steps to perform a production deploy of BioAPI.
+Below are the steps to perform a production deployment of BioAPI.

 ## Requirements

-- BioAPI deployment was configured to be simple from the Docker Compose tool.
+- BioAPI deployment was configured to be simple using the Docker Compose tool.
 So you need to install:
   - [docker](https://docs.docker.com/desktop/#download-and-install)
   - [docker-compose](https://docs.docker.com/compose/install/)